nikolaitur/Shopify-Boilerplate-Theme/readme.md

 ### Styles
 `sources/assets/styles`

 TDT allows us to use all power of scss preprocessor, such as code splitting and sass variables.
-Also it has autoprefixer, so our code is clean and we don't miss css vendor prefixes.
+Also it has autoprefixer, so our code is clean, minified and we don't miss css vendor prefixes.

+Purging unused css feature has recently added.
+It purges all css for elements which are not on our theme liquid files.
+That's why we added `extra.scss` to define styles for DOM elements which are coming dynamically from apps or javascript.

+`sources/assets/extra.scss`

 TODO: Update our scss to use it with Shopify scss.liquid variables, and we can use all power of Shopify theme settings for theme styles.